Tax Liability: What It Is and How to Calculate It

 Group

-Your tax liability is just how much you owe in taxes.
-For individuals who are employed, it’s usually a simple matter of consulting the tax tables for the year, and calculating your income tax on Form 1040.
+Your tax liability is simply how much you owe in taxes.
+If you’re a full-time employee, it’s usually a simple matter of consulting the tax tables for the year, and calculating your income tax on Form 1040.
+If you’re self-employed or run your own business, it’s a bit more complicated.

 What's Bench?